 Boston Terrier Tries to Eat Toad

-Little Guy joined Heather's family in December of 2007.
-From day one, he had "trouble" written all over his face as he frequently tried to make snacks out of the local wildlife.
+Little Guy joined Heather's family and from day one, he had "trouble" written all over his face as he frequently tried to make snacks out of the local wildlife.
 Knowing the bufo toads so prevalent in South Florida are toxic, Heather took preventative measures to keep Little Guy away from them.
-But that didn’t stop him from pouncing on one that snuck onto their porch.
+But that didn't stop him from pouncing on one that snuck onto their porch.

 Little Guy spent the night in a heated oxygen chamber but his stomach couldn't handle all the medications and he threw up.
 Little did Heather know, while at a trip to the pet store the week before, Little Guy had swallowed a cat toy.
 This toy magically resurfaced in Little Guy's vomit, perhaps saving him from further health complications.
 Little Guy was deemed "OK" by the next afternoon but his emergency treatment cost Heather $991.